Prompt Adaptation as a Dynamic Complement in Generative AI Systems

-The first term isolates the gain from simply upgrading the model (holding the user’s prompt strategy fixed at the old optimum), while the second term represents any additional gain from prompt adaptation.
-In other words, even if \(\theta\) improves, failing to adjust how prompts are written could leave substantial performance gains on the table.
+The first term isolates the gain from upgrading the model while holding the user’s prompt strategy fixed at its pre-upgrade optimum.
+The second term captures the additional improvement arising from user-side prompt adaptation.
+Put differently, even if model capacity improves, one may forgo performance gains if their prompts are not updated accordingly.

-This decomposition naturally implies a prediction similar to Proposition~\ref{prop:equalizing_effect} for each component of \(\Delta Q\) that co-evolve with the changes in model capacity and user skill.
-In particular, when \(k\) is small, the following are proved in Appendix~\ref{sec:framework_appendix}. \begin{proposition} As user skill $s$ improves, the model effect \(M\) decreases and the prompting effect \(P\) increases. \end{proposition} Intuitively, when costs are low and model capacity rises, higher-skilled users are already near the upper bound of performance, so the direct model effect they receive may be smaller.
-In contrast, users who can effectively refine prompts might benefit more from the new capacity, so the prompting effect they receive may be larger.
-Taken together, these theoretical predictions guide our experimental design, where we randomly vary $\theta$ and measure how users adapt.